LesFerch/WallpaperSlideshow/README.md

 1. Download the zip file using the link above.
 2. Extract the contents.
 3. Move the contents to a permanent location of your choice.
 For example **C:\Tools\WallpaperSlideshow**.
-4. Double-click **WallpaperSlideshowUI.exe** to configure and start slideshow.
+4. Double-click **WallpaperSlideshowUI.exe** to configure and start the slideshow.
 5. In the SmartScreen window, click **More info** and then **Run anyway**.

 ## Summary